-Would you like to know more about progress made by the Seattle Department of Transportation (SDOT) on Bridging the Gap (BTG) – funded Greenways and transit corridor improvements?
-Or get updated on what your BTG levy dollars promised and how close we are to reaching those goals?
-Like to meet new folks and find out how you can get engaged?
-If so, you are in luck!
+Would you like to know more about progress made by the Seattle Department of Transportation (SDOT) on developing a Freight Master Plan?
+How about a review of the Bridging the Gap (BTG) finances and an update on the 2014 BTG work plan implementation?
+Would you like to meet new folks and find out how you can get engaged?
+If you answered yes to any of the above questions, you are in luck!

 Committee members come from all across the city and from all walks of life.
 They take their oversight and accountability role seriously and they work closely with SDOT to ensure that BTG is not only meeting its goals, but that it is being integrated into the overall goals of the department and the City.

 - Ann Martin, Co-chair

 - Kristen Lohse, Co-chair

 - Allegra Calder

 - Jeremy Valenta